Xubuntu/wiki.xubuntu.org/content/devel/git.md

 Say you have some changes you want want to have merged.
 Instead of pushing directly to the main repository, you can instead push your own branch.
-In the below example, you tell git about your new \"remote\" where you are going to be pushing your commits.
+In the below example, you tell git about your new "remote" where you are going to be pushing your commits.
 In this example we will use the following names:

--   \"myfeaturebranch\" as the name of our new branch.
+-   "myfeaturebranch" as the name of our new branch.
--   \"myremote\" as the name of our new remote repository.
+-   "myremote" as the name of our new remote repository.
--   \"myusername\" as our Launchpad username.
+-   "myusername" as our Launchpad username.
 -   Replace these as necessary.

     git checkout -b myfeaturebranch # Creates a new branch and switches to it